Understanding Transformer Taps and Voltage Adjustment

 The Science Behind Taps: Turns Ratio and Voltage Adjustment

 The core principle behind transformer taps is the direct relationship between a transformer’s turns ratio and its voltage output.
 An ideal transformer’s voltage ratio is equal to its turns ratio (Vp/Vs = Np/Ns).
-Taps work by changing the number of turns on the primary winding (Np).
+Taps work by changing the number of turns on the winding where the taps are located.

-- To Increase Secondary Voltage: If the incoming primary voltage is low, you need to increase the secondary voltage.
-This is achieved by selecting a tap that decreases the number of turns on the primary winding.
-A smaller Np value results in a lower turns ratio, which “steps up” the secondary voltage relative to the underperforming primary voltage.
+- To Increase Secondary Voltage: If the incoming primary voltage is low, you increase the secondary voltage by selecting a tap that changes the effective turns on the tapped winding.
+If taps are on the primary, choosing a tap that reduces the number of primary turns (or if taps are on the secondary, choosing a tap that increases secondary turns) increases the secondary voltage.

-- To Decrease Secondary Voltage: If the incoming primary voltage is too high, you must decrease the secondary voltage.
-This is done by selecting a tap that increases the number of turns on the primary winding.
-A larger Np value increases the turns ratio, stepping down the high voltage on the primary side to the correct secondary voltage.
+- To Decrease Secondary Voltage: If the incoming primary voltage is too high, you decrease the secondary voltage by selecting a tap that changes the effective turns in the opposite direction.
+If taps are on the primary, this is done by increasing the number of primary turns (or if taps are on the secondary, decreasing the number of secondary turns).

-Most distribution transformers have taps that allow for adjustments in increments of 2.5%, often with two steps above nominal voltage and two below (e.g., +5%, +2.5%, 0, -2.5%, -5%).
+Many distribution transformers provide tap increments in common steps such as 2.5% per step, often with a range of settings both above and below nominal (for example, +5%, +2.5%, 0, -2.5%, -5%), although specific step sizes and ranges vary by manufacturer.
 Understanding this relationship is crucial for any journeyman electrician tasked with transformer troubleshooting.
 It is also important to consider these adjustments in the context of system-wide voltage management, including understanding concepts like acceptable voltage drop as defined by the NEC code book.

 Step-by-Step: How to Safely Adjust a De-Energized Tap Changer